hasenberg41/BookRepository/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# This is a Rails JSON API - Book repository

+Project propertyes:

-* Ruby version
+* Ruby version - 3.1.2

-* System dependencies

-* Configuration
+* Rails version - 7.0.4

+Configuration:

+* Database on deployment - Postgresql

-* Database creation
+* Database on development and testing - Sqlite3

-* Database initialization
+* Database initialization by default with a 10 books and 5 authors of these (in the future)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Authentificate was maked with JWT tokens